Battle of Wagram: Austrian retreat

 By 16:00, the entire Austrian army was in full retreat.
 They executed this manoeuvre admirably, with the formations remaining cohesive and withdrawing in echelon, each formation protecting the retreat of the adjoining one.
 During this phased retreat, Generalmajor Smola, commander of the Austrian artillery had a major role, managing to mass a sufficient number of cannon to keep the enemy at a respectable distance.
 The French, who had been marching and fighting for over forty hours, under intense heat and with scarce rations of water and food, were slowly following the retreating enemy.
 The exhaustion of the French troops was such that, towards 16:00 a brief moment of panic occurred at Wagram.
 Dozens of French infantry fled down the escarpment, with the Old Guard forced to form square in order to protect the Emperor's headquarters, before order could be restored.
 A second such moment took place around one hour later, when a mounted scouting party from Archduke John's army suddenly appeared near Glinzendorf, causing panic among the stragglers and civilian contractors of the army, with the Guard again forced to form square.
 But John soon received word that the battle was already over and hastily retraced his steps.
 A final incident took place towards 18:00, when elements of the 108th Line regiment from Davout's Corps caught up with enemy stragglers at the Bockfliess.
 There, the French found the houses filled with drunken Austrian whitecoats, who refused to surrender and attempted to defend themselves.
-Some 200 of these men were slaughtered and 400 were captured.
-By nightfall, contact had been broken and the exhausted French had to stop the pursuit and camp on their positions.
+Some 200 of these men were slaughtered and 400 were captured.By nightfall, contact had been broken and the exhausted French had to stop the pursuit and camp on their positions.
 Towards dusk, French cavalry caught up with Austrian III Korps and tried to block its retreat but the numerous Austrian cavalry in the sector promptly stepped in, hitting the enemy's flank and sending these horsemen fleeing.
 This persuaded Archduke Charles that he had left III Korps in an exposed position and ordered it to hasten their retreat and get in line with VI Korps.
 Towards 20:00 all combat ceased and the Austrians were able to move away without any further incident.
-Napoleon had won the great Battle of Wagram.
+Napoleon's forces had won the bloody Battle of Wagram.